 What is foreign qualification?

 For example, if you incorporate as a Delaware C-Corporation through Gust Launch, then you are registered (or qualified) as a domestic corporation in Delaware.
-If you wanted to conduct business in New York, you would need to register as a foreign corporation in New York.
+If you are actually based in New York, you will need to register as a foreign corporation in New York.
 In this example, Delaware is your company’s domestic state of qualification and New York is your company’s foreign state of qualification, even if your company is actually located in New York and not Delaware.
-Gust handles the process of obtaining Foreign Qualification for you (which in some states is known as an “Application for Authority”.)